Zones of Regulation

 Registration is on a first-come-first-served basis.
 Please scroll to the bottom of this page to register.

 About The Zones of Regulation

-Self-Regulation is a skill everyone needs to manage the daily trials and tribulations.
-Sometimes we become incapacitated to cope, and with all the pressures on our youth, all too often we are seeing more self-regulation needs in this general population.
+Self-Regulation is a skill clients need to manage the daily trials and tribulations.
+Sometimes our clients become incapacitated to cope, and with all the pressures on our youth, all too often we, as their therapists, are seeing more self-regulation needs in this population.
 Managing emotions and monitoring behaviors is a particular challenge for some.
-Self-regulation skills need to be taught and learned so that our youth have the capacity to manage everyday conflicts, preserve under stress and maintain a mentally healthy state of being.
+Self-regulation skills need to be taught and learned so that our clients have the capacity to manage conflicts, preserve under stress and maintain a mentally healthy state of being.

 The Zones of Regulation is a framework and curriculum designed to foster skills in self-regulation, including emotional control, sensory regulation, and executive functions.
 It is a systematic, cognitive behavior approach that uses four colors to help students visually and verbally self-identify how they are functioning in the moment given their emotions and state of alertness.
 The model incorporates Social Thinking® concepts to help students use perspective taking, to identify how they are thinking and feeling, and understand how their thoughts and behavior impact those around them.
 Through using the curriculum individuals become more self-aware and learn tools they can use to regulate to a more expected state.
 The Zones of Regulation curriculum is published by Social Thinking Publishing (www.socialthinking.com).
 It can be used effectively in home, school, and clinical settings, as well as in conjunction with previously taught regulation strategies.